 Grind Your Coffee Well

-Remember when we said that degassing leads to stale coffee?
-Well, degassing speeds up dramatically after the coffee is ground.
-The fresher the grind, the fresher the taste.
-This is why whole bean coffee is typically best.
+Degassing speeds up dramatically after the coffee is ground.
+The fresher the grind, the fresher the taste, which is why whole beans are best.

-What’s more, when you’re ready to grind the beans, you need to consider the grind size.
-Grind size is important because it affects the rate of extraction of the flavor and aroma compounds in your coffee beans.
+When you’re ready to grind, consider grind size.
+Grind size is important because it affects the extraction rate of the flavor and aroma compounds in the beans.
 The finer the grind size, the quicker extraction takes place.

-Controlling the degree of extraction is key to good-tasting coffee.
-This is because the first compounds to be extracted create fruity, acidic flavors; the next ones are responsible for sweetness; then, finally, we get bitterness and astringency.
-When brewing coffee, the goal is to get a well-balanced coffee with plenty of sweetness and a reasonable amount of acidity and bitterness.
+Controlling the degree of extraction is key.
+This is because the first compounds to be extracted create fruity, acidic flavors; the next ones are responsible for sweetness; and finally, bitterness and astringency.
+When brewing coffee, the goal is to get a well-balanced coffee with plenty of sweetness and some acidity and bitterness.

-As the same time, the grind size affects how quickly the water can pass through the coffee – or, in other words, how long it takes to pull an espresso shot.
-If the grind is too fine, it becomes like wet sand, and it takes a lot longer for the water to make its way through.
-This then increases the brew time and therefore the degree of extraction.
+Grind size also affects how quickly the water can pass through the coffeee. which is how long it takes to pull a shot.
+If the grind is too fine, it becomes like wet sand, and it takes a longer for the water to make its way through.
+This increases the brew time and degree of extraction.

-Kim tells me, “The grind should be sufficiently fine that it takes more or less 20–30 seconds to pull the espresso shot.
+Kim says, “The grind should be sufficiently fine that it takes more or less 20–30 seconds to pull the shot.
 If the grind isn’t sufficiently fine, the espresso will take less time.
-And when it takes less time, you can’t extract the sweetness in the coffee and instead are left with the more acidic and salty flavors.
+And when it takes less time, you can’t extract the sweetness and are left with the more acidic and salty flavors.

-“When you extract your coffee in between 20–30 seconds, you will get those acidic and salty flavors, but you will also extract sweetness.”
+“When you extract your coffee in between 20–30 seconds, you’ll get acidic and salty flavors, but also sweetness.”

 Espresso always requires a fine grind size, due to the short brew time.
 However, if your espresso isn’t tasting quite as you’d like, you can try tweaking the grind settings and see if this resolves your problems.